aws-samples/eks-blueprints-for-terraform-workshop/content/090_automate_cluster_registeration/010-automate_cluster_registeration.md

 2. Click on the bootstrap Application
 3. You will see newly created register-cluster ApplicationSet

-::alert[You may need to refresh the ArgoCD dashboard to see newly created applications and resources]{header=Tip}

 ![Register Cluster Folders](/static/images/register-cluster/register-cluster-appset-dashboard.png)

 In the next step, we'll add a cluster configuration to trigger the automation.